How to Get From Bali to Lombok

 With dozens of tour companies based here, it is the island’s main gateway to the abundant natural attractions in the west and central areas.

-PRO TIP: Senggigi is a great place to stay if you're planning to climb Rinjani.
+Senggigi is a great place to stay if you're planning to climb Rinjani.
 Visiting Lombok for its beaches and relaxation?
 We recommend staying in its southern towns like Kuta.

 This port is the gateway to North Lombok, known for the Mount Rinjani volcano.
 It also offers a few diving opportunities.
 If you’ve already booked a Rinjani trek online, your trekking company might include free pick-up from Bangsal Harbour.

-Besides the fast ferries, there’s another way to get from Bali to Lombok by sea — the slow ferry.
+Besides the Fast ferries, there’s another way to get from Bali to Lombok by sea — the slow ferry.

 This isn’t the quickest option out there.
-The crossing usually takes around , but it can stretch to 8 hours if the sea’s acting up.
+The crossing usually takes around 4-6 hours, but it can stretch to 8 hours if the sea’s acting up.

 We only recommend the slow ferry if you're bringing a car or motorbike across to Lombok.
 It’s the only roll-on/roll-off vehicle ferry between the two islands.
-It’s also a safer bet than the fast boats when the ocean gets rough.
+It’s also a safer bet than the Fast boats when the ocean gets rough.

 The ferry departs from Padang Bai in East Bali and docks at Lembar Port in West Lombok.
 From there, it’s about 1.5 hours south to Senggigi or 1.5 hours west to Kuta, Lombok.